 State Department wants more troops to protect diplomatic sites in Iraq

-A U.S. Marine with Battalion Landing Team 1st Battalion, 6th Marine Regiment, 22nd Marine Expeditionary Unit guards three MV-22 Osprey aircraft during a humanitarian assessment mission in support of displaced Iraqi civilians trapped on Sinjar Mountain, August 13, 2014.
+A U.S. Marine guards 3 MV-22 Osprey aircraft during a humanitarian assessment mission in support of displaced Iraqi civilians trapped on Sinjar Mountain, Aug.
+13, 2014.

 WASHINGTON — The State Department has asked the Pentagon to send additional troops to Iraq to be stationed “in and around Baghdad” to protect diplomatic installations.